 A passionate advocate for the city and an outspoken business leader

-Pete Boland is running for City Council District 3 of St. Pete to end the cycle of career politicians with a small business approach to problem solving and to move the city forward.
+Pete Boland is running for City Council District 3 of St. Pete to lead with a small business approach to problem solving and to move the city forward.

 Singular Focus on Positive Impact— St. Pete First